You can still get emergency help even if your phone is locked -- here's how

 As we're almost always carrying them, phones can be a valuable tool in an emergency.
-In the unfortunate event that you get into an accident or someone finds you unconscious, you surely want those closest to you to know what's going on and give first responders vital information about you.
+In the unfortunate event that you get into an accident or someone finds you unconscious, you surely want those closest to you to know what's going on and to have a way to give first responders vital information about you.

 Older phones had an ICE (In Case of Emergency) contact listing in the contacts section of the phone, but phones have become smarter and now go beyond a simple ICE contact.